performant-software/neatline.org/pages/about.md

 The [Scholars&#8217; Lab][3] designed Neatline as a suite of plugins for the open-source [Omeka][2] framework, which provides a powerful platform for management and publication of the collection on which your exhibit is built.
 Through Neatline, you can create create rich representations of places, objects, events, narratives, and documents &#8212; like [these demo exhibits][4].

+Check out our [Use Cases](/use-cases/) for a custom starting place for your Neatline project.

 ---

 ## What makes it different?